-Everybody wants to increase productivity in the office space.
-You’ve probably tried all sorts of tricks to being more productive, from the Pomodoro technique to playing classical music.
+Everybody wants to achieve better productivity in the workplace.
+You’ve probably tried all sorts of tricks to be more productive, from the Pomodoro technique to playing classical music.
 But have you tried something as simple as putting a plant on your desk?

 There have been a wide range of studies into the effects of introducing office greenery.